The best sales to shop today: Casper, Stasher, Samsung and more | CNN Underscored

 - Get yourself a new single-serve coffee maker or stock up on pods with 20% off sitewide at Keurig when you use the code TEACHER21.

-- Luxury athleisure brand Carbon38’s end of season sale is happening now, with up to 75% off sale styles when you use the code BYESUMMER.
+- Luxury athleisure brand Carbon38’s end-of-season sale is happening now, with up to 75% off sale styles when you use the code BYESUMMER.

-- NuFace is helping you up your skincare routine with 30% off its Limited Edition Sorbet Petite Facial Kit with the code NF-SORBET.
+- NuFace is helping you up your skin care routine with 30% off its Limited-Edition Sorbet Petite Facial Kit with the code NF-SORBET.

-- Explore the world of Sci-Fi now that select eBooks for Kindle are starting at $0.99 on Amazon.
+- Explore the world of science fiction now that select e-books for Kindle are starting at $0.99 on Amazon.

 Deals you may have missed